hendrikp/Plugin_SDK/readme.md

 Plugin SDK for CryEngine
 ========================
-Purpose is to automatically load Plugins without modifying the GameDll.
+Purpose of the Plugin SDK is to automatically load Plugins without modifying the GameDll.
 Developers can use the Wizard to save time when setting up Plugin projects.

 Available Plugins
 -----------------